Brian Langtry

-Brian Langtry (born May 16, 1976) is a former lacrosse player for the Colorado Mammoth of the National Lacrosse League and the Denver Outlaws of Major League Lacrosse.
+Brian Langtry (born May 16, 1976) is an American former lacrosse player for the Colorado Mammoth of the National Lacrosse League and the Denver Outlaws of Major League Lacrosse.
 Langtry was born in Massapequa, NY, and played NCAA lacrosse for Hofstra University.

 NLL

 Langtry began his NLL career with the New York Saints in 2000, but only played three games.
 He didn't play again until 2003 with the Mammoth, and was named the NLL Rookie of the Year.
 He won the Champion's Cup with the Mammoth in 2006.

 In 2003, Langtry scored the game-winning goal in the Mammoth's first-ever game, a 13-12 double-overtime victory over the Toronto Rock.

 In the 2007 National Lacrosse League expansion draft, Langtry was selected by the expansion Boston Blazers, but was immediately traded back to the Mammoth.
 On March 22, 2008, Langtry set a career high with 9 goals and added 4 assists as the Mammoth lost to the Portland LumberJax, and was awarded "Offensive Player of the Week" honors by the league.
 During the 2009 NLL season, he was named a reserve to the All-Star game.

 Langtry announced his retirement shortly before the 2012 season.